13. Snapshot 4.0

 WPMU DEV hosting backups will be removed after 30 days and currently, this limit cannot be changed.

 A destination is a location where Snapshot backups are stored.

 At launch, Snapshot 4.0 only supports backups to WPMU DEV secure cloud storage.
-Dropbox support is coming soon.
+AWS support is coming soon.

 At the top of the Destinations screen, is an Overview module with: